greendinosaur/otd-sport-headline-tweet/README.md

 For example, 1980-11-08,Premier League 1980/1981,16.
 Round,A,Norwich City,L,1-2,,

 # TODO
-* It has not been tested against the twitter API yet.
-* penalty shootout scores and scorers are not used
+* Penalty shootout scores and scorers are not used
-* does not distinguish between final score, aet, or pen shootout
+* Does not distinguish between final score, aet, or pen shootout